OPERATING ON THE SCENE OF A DISASTER

 If confronted with a natural or man-made disaster, EMS professionals will encounter the greatest challenges of their careers.
-Rare, many professionals may never encounter one; however, it is important for EMS professionals to study and be prepared for their occurrence because of the sheer magnitude and complexity of these events are overwhelming.
+Rarely will many EMS professionals encounter one that is significant in scale.
+However, it is important for EMS professionals to study and be prepared for their occurrence because the sheer magnitude and complexity of these events can be overwhelming.

 Role of EMS